 - Terrapins Connect- alumni have volunteered to share their career story and review resumes.
 It is the easiest informational interview you will ever schedule!

-- University Career Center events- learn of openings and how to best present yourself for job and internship positions.
+- Career Panels- learn about an industry, current openings, and how to best present yourself for job and internship positions.

 - Career Shuttle- take a ride with a small group of students to visit a field/organization for half a day.